Teen Volunteering: How old do you have to be to volunteer abroad?

 Daniella A.

 Teens who are looking for a volunteer experience abroad often wonder if they are old enough to attend.
 GoEco puts volunteers’ safety first.
 We require that all volunteers be at least 15 years of age in order to travel and attend a program alone.
 Teenage volunteers who are 15 are eligible to join one of our three Under 18 programs that are specifically designed for those aged 15-17.
-Teen volunteers who are 16 or 17 may be able to join additional programs.
+Teen volunteers who are 16 or 17 may join additional programs.
 All teen volunteers must have written consent from their parents or legal guardian.

 All volunteers under the age of 15 must be accompanied by an adult in order to participate in a volunteer program abroad.
 Click here to view a list of our most family-friendly volunteer vacation experiences.